icgc-dcc/dcc-id/dcc-id-client/README.md

-ICGC DCC - Identifier Client
+ICGC DCC - ID Client
 ===

-Identifier client module which communicates with the identifier server
+ID client module which communicates with the ID server

 Build
 ---